Barbatos6669/PiPinPP/docs/API_REFERENCE.md

 **Notes:**
 - Requires pin to be configured with `pinMode(pin, INPUT)`
-- Blocks execution until pulse completes or timeout occurs
+- **⚠️ Blocks execution** until pulse completes or timeout occurs
+- **⚠️ CPU Usage**: Uses busy-waiting loop for microsecond timing accuracy
+  - Consumes 100% of one CPU core while waiting for pulse
+  - For non-blocking pulse measurement, consider using interrupts with timestamps
 - Resolution: ~1-2 microseconds
 - Maximum reliable pulse: ~5-10 seconds (implementation dependent)